mesamike/cdbs/README.md

-Just clone the repo and type 'make', and you will end up with a vertical bar delimited file (suitable for loading into your favorite spreadsheet program) calld 'am.txt' of all the AM band radio stations in the USA.
+Just clone the repo and type 'make', and you will end up with a vertical bar delimited file (suitable for loading into your favorite spreadsheet program) called 'am.txt' of all the AM band radio stations in the USA.

 Other make targets:
 > make clean -- Deletes all the generated data files and the downloaded zip files.